obodo-app/RSEssentialsXC/README.md

 # RSEssentialsXC

-⚠️ RSEssentials is meant to be used internally, there will be no support for any breaking changes between releases.
-I won't accept pull requests or respond to issues. ⚠️
+⚠️ There will be no support for using this library ⚠️

 ### Full documentation for internal usage available [here](https://github.com/rursache/RSEssentials/blob/master/README.md)